lingyicute/YiTap/CONTRIBUTING.md

 ##### Development status & version

-The third part of the version code indicates Yitap's stability status, while the fourth part indicates the version number.
+The third part of the version code indicates YiTap's stability status, while the fourth part indicates the version number.

 For example, Alpha 4's version code will be `XX_XX_01_04`.